lrgc01/docker-image_portfolio/docker.build/mariadb/README.md

 ### mariadb container

- - Runs mariadb-server (latest version from meta package) over ssh-stretch_slim image.
+ - Runs mariadb-server (latest version from meta package) over ssh-stable_slim image.
  - DB admin is root identified by 'docker' with grant option.
  - Connect using default port 3306.
  - Can use socket if sharing volume across containers.